hardiksharma81/Azure-Bootcamp/Day-05/interview-questions.md

 This makes NSGs easier to manage and less error-prone than stateless firewalls.

-### 💡 What is the difference between Azure Firewall and NSG?
+### 💡 What is the difference between Azure Azure Application Gateway and Azure Load Balancer?

 **Answer:**